-The creation of fake news has generated a lot of discussion in 2016 — it’s no surprise that post-truth is Oxford English Dictionary’s Word of the Year.
+The creation of fake news continues to generate a lot of discussion and it’s no surprise that post-truth was Oxford English Dictionary’s 2016 Word of the Year.
 Although many news sources have some inherent bias or political leaning, there are news outlets that are more credible than others.

 Verifying news stories (or sites you should get to know)